 Painting as Aggression

-Brown is British, trained at the Slade, has been working in New York since the 1990s.
-Her retrospective — which toured in 2022 and brought together work across several decades — was the kind of survey that forces a reevaluation of an artist you think you already understand.
+Her retrospective, which toured in 2022 and brought together work across several decades, was the kind of survey that forces a reevaluation of an artist you think you already understand.
 The early work and the recent work in the same rooms produced the effect of depth, of a sustained engagement with problems that had developed over time but maintained their essential character.

 Where the Violence Lives